KofiEnni9/buildingclassification/Readme.md

 - The model was trained on a RESNET50 pretrained with imagenet from pytorch
 - The model architecture is based on ResNet50 with custom modifications

-# the result of the model of after training for 11 epochs is as follows:
+# the result of the model after training for 11 epochs is as follows:

     Accuracy: 0.9945
     Precision: 0.9945